psalocin/luksmount/README.md

 luksmount
 =========

-Simple scripts for mountin and unmounting luks volumes
+Mount and umount scripts for encrypted LUKS volume.

 This software is still early in development.
 Use at your own risk.